hanokhaloni/PatternAndPractices/Coding/ProjectLayout.md

 original ee from google sheets + all parts filled create schema + data scripts jenkins batch files for (prepare, build, test, zip-artifact)

+TODO: maybe this stuff should be in \ProjectTemplate ?